• HOME

 1. APPEARANCE AND BUILD QUALITY

 Right out of the box the gun is eye catching and feels good in the hand.
 It's getting dinged for the magazine release as mentioned above though.
-I thorough final check should catch items like this, especially on a firearm in this price range.
+A thorough final check should catch items like this, especially on a firearm in this price range.

 4 POINTS